 Students who receive financial aid are required to purchase disability insurance coverage and provide proof of coverage.
 All students in the MD Program are strongly encouraged to obtain disability insurance in order to have insurance coverage in the event of illness or injury.
 Disability insurance can be obtained from various providers.
 Information is available during Orientation Week.
 Your insurance must include insurance coverage equivalent or higher than $1,500 per month coverage, a Guaranteed Insurability Benefit (GIB) and Cost of Living Adjustment (COLA).

-In general, we make payment of grants to students in late November or during December.
-If you are receiving assistance from a province other than Ontario, we usually make payments in January.
+In general, we make payment of grants to students before the end of January.
 All grants are first credited toward outstanding fees.
 If all of your fees have been paid, we will issue a refund.

 Submission of an application for the U of T MD Admission Bursaries has no influence whatsoever on your application for entry to the MD Program.
 The review and assessment of bursary applications is a separate and distinct process.
 Admission Bursary recipients will receive notification along with their offer of admission to the MD Program.